 Student organizations provide great opportunities to get to know your fellow aspiring journalists and professionals.
 Student organizations sponsor a variety of events each semester.

 Aperture is a Temple University club for students interested in photography and photojournalism.
+The Aperture Photo Agency is a student-run full-service photo agency specializing in images of Philadelphia.
+Students can offer stock photography for sale or advertise their photographic services.
 Contact Prof. Ed Trayes for more information.

 TABJ won the National Association of Black Journalists’ Student Organization of the Year award for 2005-2006.
 The organization provides minority journalists with networking opportunities they need to start their career.